-What plants and animals can be found on the Reserve?
+What plants and animals can be found on American Prairie lands?

 Does American Prairie intend to reintroduce predators, such as wolves or grizzly bears, which were historically present in the region?

-How does American Prairie approach science and restoration on the Reserve?
+How does American Prairie approach science and restoration on the prairie?

 The overarching goal of American Prairie is to restore and conserve the species, habitats and ecological processes that were native to this region.
 To guide our management and restoration efforts, we have worked with experts to develop a 7-point scale, the Freese Scale for Grassland Restoration, which evaluates prairie lands based on ten ecological conditions.
 These conditions include a range of topics like plant diversity, grazing, fire, hydrology, and predators.
 You can download the complete background summary on the Reports page, and additional information on the scale is available on the Reserve Management page.